"Diese kleine, freche Biene Maja"

 - Burying beetles and ants are scavengers and wish other insects to die.

 - Birds and frogs usually do not speak and are simply predators.

-- The second season seems to be less about insects eating insects.
+- The second season of the anime seems to be less about insects eating insects.

-- In the 3D animated series almost exclusively Thekla is bug and predator.
+- In the CGI animated series almost exclusively Thekla is a predator.

 - One mole cricket is vegetarian and does not eat rain-worms, but her sister apparently does.
 (Although it is not main point of the plot.
 When the sister appears, she eats truffle and causes an oak to die.)

 - Birds, frogs and lizards talk and sometimes decide not to eat a bug.

 - Dragonflies show no interest in eating other insects.

 - Stinger and his wasps are only interested in stealing honey and fruit and show no desire to eat smaller insects like real wasps would.